lyrra/guilemacs/README.rst

   Based on emacs version 26.2.90.

 * 2015-guile-wip
-  Robin Templetons original work from 2015.
+  Original work from 2015 by Robin Templeton.

 * master